EuracBiomedicalResearch/genomic_viewer/assets/genomicviewer-reference-manual.md

 **Note:**
 In the `ext` fields you can use regular expressions [regular expressions](https://www.geeksforgeeks.org/dsa/write-regular-expressions/) as input, use only the file extension as parameter or type the entire file name for safety.
 When loading several files of the same format through extension or regular expression please remember that file are alway read in alphabetical order, therefore their *name labels* must follow the file order to be correectly assigend.
+In the presence of multiple subfolders with data of the same file format, the `dir` field also accepts an arraz following the same rules of `name` labels arrays.
+When loading **.bam** files it is recommended to use the regular expression `$` to specify the end of the file extension (like this `.bam$`), this avoids to erroneously try to load the associated *.bai* files.

 - You can have more versions of the configuration file, but only the file named `GenomicViewer_config.yml` will be read by the tool in the working session.
 It is suggested to keep additional versions in a separated location on your computer to avoid confusion.

-- When one filed is empty because you do not want to enter a subdirectory, assign a name or you just do not have a specific file format to load, you must enter a **two whitespacea** empty string "  " or vector '[""]' to prevent unwanted behaviors
+- When one filed is empty because you do not want to enter a subdirectory, assign a name or you just do not have a specific file format to load, you must enter a **two whitespaces** empty string "  " or vector '[""]' to prevent unwanted behaviors

 - The last field in the configuration file refers to a custom bed file with a saved preset of coordinateds of interest.
 This file con be substituted or dynamically modified during every working session.